Somendratripathi/Movielens_2/DeepLearning.md

 - Loss Function ( Mean Squared Error )
 - Validation Set Size ( 0.05 )
 - Epochs ( 20 )
 - Batch Size ( 5000 )

 [Code](training_embeddings.ipynb)

-## Design Choices to consider

 ## Parameter Tuning and Optimal Model
-- The value of k is chosen to be te 8 after making a tradeoff between training time and
+- The value of k ( embedding size) is chosen to be 8 after making a tradeoff between training time and

 <img src="https://user-images.githubusercontent.com/16842872/50356770-4cd94580-0579-11e9-9f84-69bcaf04e65d.png" width="800" height="400">

 ## Model Results and Explainability

+Once the model is trained we can explore the learnt embeddings as follows.
+We know that each movie is represented by a 8 dimensional vector.
+We can compute the network simialrity to fnid out the nearest movie to a querried movie.
+In the code file, I have shown how we can use euclidean and cosine distance for cimputing this metric.

 <img src="https://user-images.githubusercontent.com/16842872/50356831-a04b9380-0579-11e9-855c-2d5e85b56c89.png" width="900" height="600">

+> **Observations:**
+In general, we see that embeddings have done a good job at identifying the similarities between movies.
+- Querrying Star Wars identifies all the movies in Sci-Fi and Fantasy genre.
+It interestingly also suggests its sequels too.
+- The Mask correctly brings out all the comedy movies together.
+Thus, doing a good job at identifying the genre.
+- The Nearest Embeddings for Iron Man fetches all the Marvel movies.
+- Inception querries surprisingly bring out all the movies from the same director- Christophr Nolan.
+- American Sniper fetches an interesting recommendation 'We were Soldiers!', identifying the theme of war and soldiers.

 <img src="https://user-images.githubusercontent.com/16842872/50356832-a04b9380-0579-11e9-8230-e092e01a26fb.png" width="900" height="500">
 <img src="https://user-images.githubusercontent.com/16842872/50356833-a0e42a00-0579-11e9-9bc0-16a2ba957201.png" width="900" height="500">
 <img src="https://user-images.githubusercontent.com/16842872/50356834-a0e42a00-0579-11e9-91e1-3385cd4ead5b.png" width="900" height="500">